kazonly/freeslots/README.md

 # List of free slots with their providers

-Free slots include popular games like Cleopatra, Monopoly and Wheel of Fortune!
+2000 Free slots list include popular games like Cleopatra, Monopoly and Wheel of Fortune!
 Collecting free slot coins is easy, as long as you're playing at one of the reputable sites listed above.
 Just make sure to check out their promotions before starting - some will give you a bonus for signing up, while others will reward you for your first deposit or for any deposits at all!
 It's important that you choose a site with quality games, trustworthy customer service and secure payment options so that your experience is always positive.
 You can use the list as you want, but have in mind:
 * The first element of array is the casino game name
 * The second is the casino game provider